MatthijsKamstra/haxeunity/06keep/example.md

 ```

-As you might have noticed we import `view.HideWhePlaying`.
+As you might have noticed we import `view.HideWhenPlaying`.
+This is because we need the Haxe compiler to notice this specific class!

+In the Main use a direct import (a wildcard will not work: `import view.*` ).

+## the Class / Script

-So lets make that Class
+So lets make that Class!

 First I will show the original file I created in C#